cwebber314/osu_hackathon/README.md

 ## Hawaii Synthetic Grid

 The example system is taken from the Texas A&M [electric grid testcase](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/).
+The original data is provided in the `hawaii40\` folder.
 You can view the case data in the PowerWorld Viewer - which is helpful to visualize the powerflows and explore the data.
-The original data is provided in the `hawaii40\` folder.

-We've exported the synthetic grid to a set of CSV and JSON files which are eaier to consume.
+We've modifed and exported the grid to a set of CSV and JSON files which are eaier to consume.
+- `hawaii40_osu\csv`: Model data in CSV format.
+- `hawaii40_osu\gis`:

 For this project, the model has been slightly changed from the original:
 - Overhead conductor and max operating temperature associated with each line
 - Ratings re-calculated based the overhead conductor.
 The new ratings are close to the original rating.